 - 1. Electrically open the contactor by pressing the STOP button on the starter or at the remote control location. - 2.
-Move the isolation switch handle to the OFF position (see Figure 22). - 3.
-To access the compartments for ArcShield cabinets, turn the release handle counter-clockwise 90°.
+Move the isolation switch handle to the OFF position. - 3.
+Turn the black release handle counter clockwise 90 ° (Figure 18). - 4.
+The door is now released and will swing open (the door is heavy and does take some force to swing open). - 5.
+Reverse the procedure to close the door.
+This sequence must be followed.
+Door lock bolts must be adequately tightened (see Recommended Torque Values on page 10).